Lucia's Blog: 2022

 • The “parchments” that Paul needed were made of tanned animal skins.
 They were used to write on them.
 They were also called “vellum.”

-• The “parchments” were different from the scrolls; perhaps they were Paul’s writings from the New Testament.
+• The “parchments” differed from the scrolls; perhaps they were Paul’s writings from the New Testament.
 Some Bible students have suggested that these “parchments” were unfinished letters or letters written from churches.
-Again we are not told much.
+Again, we are not told much.

 • Hurt: